Can dogs eat Christmas dinner?

 These Christmas fancies are bad for dogs for a number of reasons.
 Firstly, they’re jam-packed full of currants, raisins and sultanas, which are toxic to dogs.
 Secondly, they’re often full of fat and suet which can give them severe stomach troubles, but also, more worryingly, lead to pancreatitis.
 Finally, they’re usually laced with alcohol which is also poisonous to dogs.

 Read our news story on the dangers of Christmas pudding and mince pies.

 3. Chocolate coins

-Many of these incidents occur when, rather than steal a bone from the kitchen work surface, the dog raids the bin for the carcass in the middle of the night.
-Also make sure you dispose of the string from any meat joints as this can be a tempting toy for your dogs and could be harmful if ingested.
+Many of these incidents occur when, rather than stealing a bone from the kitchen work surface, the dog raids the bin for the carcass in the middle of the night.
+Also, make sure you dispose of the string from any meat joints as this can be a tempting toy for your dog and could be harmful if ingested.
 The best thing is to put the carcass outside into a sealed bin.
-It’s worth noting that birds such as turkeys, chickens and geese are all hollow-boned.
-Their bones splinter whether raw or cooked and so must never be given to your dog under any circumstances.
+It’s worth noting that birds such as turkeys, chickens and geese are all hollow-boned and their bones splinter whether raw or cooked and so must never be given to your dog under any circumstances.

 5. Macadamia nuts

 Within 12 hours of ingestion macadamia nuts can cause dogs to experience weakness — especially in the hind limbs — depression, tremors, vomiting and hyperthermia, which is increased body temperature.
 These symptoms tend to last for approximately 12 to 48 hours.
 As with all the other food groups mentioned if you suspect your dog has consumed macadamia nuts contact your vet or, out of hours, find your nearest Vets Now pet emergency clinic or Vets Now 24/7 hospital.